jp1884/techvolution-vegas-baby/Techvolution I - A New Philosophy/11 - Techvolution I - ANP.md

 Is it a surprise the Internet Age started in 1970?

-As computers got faster and smaller, it made typing and printing increasingly easy.
+As computers got faster and smaller it made typing and printing increasingly easy.
 A small group of administrators turned into almost countless regulators, managers, executives, and lawyers who used computers to make more memos, rules, and regulations.

 That's how the middlemen kept growing.

 Many of these people are needed.
 Many are not.
 All of them have been sucking our health-care system dry for generations while holding back new technologies from reaching the hands of the middle-class.
-The middlemen love this historical sweet-spot; it lets them use digital technology while customers can't.
+The middlemen love this sweet-spot; it lets them use digital technology while customers can't.

 Main Street doesn't notice how screwed we're getting.